dstorch/dstorch.github.io/content/experience/_index.md

 Historically, MongoDB's query optimizer has used an unconventional empirical approach to cost alternative plans.
-The system generates a set of alternative plans, with a set of heuristics to constrain the search space and choose a reasonably small number of plans.
+The system generates a set of alternative plans, with a set of heuristics to constrain the search space to a reasonably small number of plans.
 These plans then undergo the so-called "multi-planning" process -- each plan is partially executed in a round robin fashion in order to collect runtime statistics, which are fed into a ranking formula.
 This design has served MongoDB well for years for several reasons:
 * It is simple, easy to understand, and easy to debug/diagnose in customer support contexts.